robric/eks-platter-inter-cluster/README.md

 ```
 ## Interconnect the EKS clusters

 To interconnect the VPC clusters, execute the following script.
+It is made up on a sequence of aws API calls that will configure the following items
+- VPC peering (request and accept)
+- update route-table for inter-VPC routing
+- update security-group for more permissiveness

 ```
 sh ./create-vpc-peering.sh